-The State Government introduced the Fair Go Rates System (FGRS) effective from the 2016/2017 rate year, this sets out the maximum amount councils may increase rates in a year.
-For 2017/2018 the FGRS prescribed cap was set at 2%.
+It is anticipated that the Victorian Government will announce the Rate Cap for 2019/2020 in December 2018.

 The cap applies to both general rates and municipal charges and is calculated on the basis of council's average rates and charges.